All Products

 Develop a data synchronization task

-Configure a real-time synchronization task to synchronize data of a single table
+Configure a real-time synchronization task for a single table

-Configure a synchronization task to synchronize all data in a database
+Configure a synchronization task for an entire database

 Best practices